handroll/handroll/README.md

 1.  `template.html` at the root of your site, the file will be skipped.
-2.  anything ending in `.md`, the file will be read, the first line of the file will become the `title`, and the remainder of will be converted from Markdown into HTML to become the `content`. `title` and `content` will be combined with `template.html` to produce the final HTML file.
+2.  anything ending in `.md`, the file will be read, the first line of the file will become the `title`, and the remainder will be converted from Markdown into HTML to become the `content`. `title` and `content` will be combined with `template.html` to produce the final HTML file.